 • Use behavioral analytics.
 Even if access looks normal, UEBA can surface when an app or user starts behaving suspiciously.

-AppOmni helps organizations prevent, detect, and respond to SaaS breaches.
+AppOmni helps organizations prevent, detect, and respond to SaaS breaches, including high-profile incidents like the Salesloft Drift – Salesforce breach attributed to UNC6395.
 The platform delivers deep visibility into third-party OAuth integrations and enforces monitoring policies and controls to block suspicious activity such as mass exports or anomalous API calls.

-By combining Threat Intelligence Enrichment with User and Entity Behavior Analytics (UEBA), AppOmni normalizes SaaS logs to quickly surface anomalies like mass SOQL queries, excessive OAuth token use, or unusual data exports.
-These capabilities enable early detection of adversarial campaigns, even when attackers attempt to evade detection or blend into normal workflows.
+By combining Threat Intelligence Enrichment with User and Entity Behavior Analytics (UEBA), AppOmni normalizes SaaS logs to surface anomalies like mass SOQL queries, excessive OAuth token use, or unusual data exports.
+Each SaaS attack scenario is unique and malicious activity where the attackers cover their tracks well may be hard to detect.
+AppOmni recommends that customers use a combination of well-structured posture controls together with runtime threat detection capabilities.
+With the right policies and detection rules, AppOmni’s capabilities can enable early detection of adversarial campaigns, when attackers attempt to evade detection or blend into normal workflows.

 With immediate visibility and control over your applications, security teams can stay ahead of attackers.
 Explore our Salesforce handbook to learn more about recent attack patterns and how to stop them.